rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/CONFIGURATION.md

 This guide assumes a fresh installation of a Pi-Hole compatible Linux Operating System, such as Ubuntu 20.04.

-1. Connect via SSH to your Server, and become root.
-After running this command, step 2 must be performed as the root user, in the root home directory: **/root**
+1. Connect via SSH to your Server, and become the root user (in the root home directory at **/root**) by executing this command:

 ```bash
 sudo su -